 About the Concert

-To reserve your seats in advance, please make a contribution.
-The suggested contribution for this concert is $30.00 per person but any amount is welcome.
-You may contribute online or by mail.
+Because seating is limited at the venue, reservations are recommended.
+To reserve your seat(s), please make an advance contribution.
+The suggested contribution for this concert is $30.00 per person, but any amount is welcome.

 To contribute by mail, send a check payable to “Core Memory Concerts” to this address: